Wahoo - Rig and Terminal Tackle for High Speed Trolling

 Description / Review / Instructor

-• Swivels: Essential for this type of fishing.
-Opt for ball bearing swivels that are robust, which typically means a heavier wire gauge.
+• Swivels: Opt for ball bearing swivels that are robust, which typically means a heavier wire gauge.

 • Lead Weight: How much lead is ideal for wahoo trolling?
-The weight of your lures plays a significant role.
 Heavier lures require less lead and vice versa.
-The duo shares their preferences and insights on using leads with wire, painting leads, and more.

 • Wahoo Rig: The heart of the presentation.
-The discussion revolves around the use of wire vs. cable, the benefits of shrink tube, and the importance of quality materials.
+The discussion revolves around the use of wire vs. cable.

 • Hooks: Stainless steel is recommended.
-The conversation touches on the types of hooks used, the debate between single vs. double hook sets, and more.
+Advantages of single vs. double hook sets, and more.

 • Lure Skirts: Does color matter?
-According to Shawn, it absolutely does.
 The choice of color can be influenced by what wahoos are eating and the prevailing light conditions.
-Tips on rigging wahoo skirts are also shared.

 Read More